WHAT WE BELIEVE

 BIBLE AND THE UNIVERSE

 The Bible is God's disclosure of Himself to all people.
 It was written by human authors, guided by the supernatural leading of the Holy Spirit.
 Because it is inspired by God, it is true and without error.
-Therefore, we believe it is necessary, authoritative, sufficient and clear in all it says about the Christian faith and life.
+Therefore, we believe it is necessary, authoritative, sufficient and clear in all it says about faith and life.
 The created universe also bears clear and compelling testimony to God’s divinity, power, and glory and thus beckons humanity to recognize and worship God

 God has revealed Himself as the creator and ruler of the universe.
 He is one in essence and has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 These three are co-essential, co-equal, co-eternal, and co-powerful and are one God.